 This course is designed for managers and supervisors to help them understand their essential dayto-day responsibilities.
 When a candidate passes this course, they will receive a certificate which demonstrates that they can supervise and train staff to handle food safely and hygienically.
 This is a comprehensive course which starts with basic definitions of key words, then follows a logical path through other topics including the types of food hazards, personal hygiene, pest control, legislation, enforcement, and the design and cleaning of food premises and equipment.
 It also discusses how to implement a successful food safety management system.

-Prices are on a per subscription basis and do not include VAT.
+Prices are on a per licence basis and do not include VAT.
 For group purchasing discounts, please call 02380 627205 or email firstname.lastname@example.org with your requirements for a bespoke quotation.

 Book this training course